Do you know the right way to trim your cat’s claws?

-However, if you’re reading this article, you cat is probably one of those who doesn’t submit quietly to this necessary procedure.
+However, if you’re reading this article, your cat is probably one of those who don’t submit quietly to this necessary procedure.

 First, keep something in mind.
 Do not call the cat or try to lure her with a treat when you’re about to do something unpleasant.

-Unfortunately, a cat which has had an unpleasant experience with claw clipping will probably continue to give you a hard time.
+Unfortunately, a cat that has had an unpleasant experience with claw clipping will probably continue to give you a hard time.

 But these tips on how to trim a cat’s nails by yourself will come in handy, so keep on reading.